nikhilbhardwaj/nikhilbhardwaj.github.io/_posts/2011-06-26-automount-partition.md

   - fstab
   - linux
 ---
 I dual boot windows and linux and what happens is that most of my data resides on an ntfs volume which can be accessed by both the operating systems.
-It&#8217;s really simple to mount this volume, all that needs to be done is that you click it in the file manager and depending on your distro you may or may not be prompted for the administrator password.
+It's really simple to mount this volume, all that needs to be done is that you click it in the file manager and depending on your distro you may or may not be prompted for the administrator password.
 This system works well but its not very convenient.
 I generally configure my distro to automatically mount some partitions at boot up, that way i can easily create symbolic links  that span across volumes and make it easier to access files.<!--more-->

 This is a relatively simple process, it requires the use of the shell and a text editor of your choice, I swear by <a href="http://www.vim.org" target="_blank">gvim</a> which is an improved version of the legendary <a href="http://en.wikipedia.org/wiki/Vi" target="_blank">vi</a> editor, I like it so much that i use it in windows too but with all things linux there is a steep learning curve with this so beginners would be better off using a more forgiving editor like <a href="http://www.nano-editor.org/" target="_blank">nano</a> or <a href="http://www.kde.org/applications/utilities/kwrite" target="_blank">kwrite</a>/<a href="http://www.gedit.org" target="_blank">gedit</a> depending on the desktop environment that you choose.